neurodata/connectocross/figure_outline.md

 # Figure X: spectral clustering hierarchies on every connectome
 - a posteriori model selection one

-# Figure X: how symmetric are the brains
+# Figure X: how symmetric are the brains, bilateral symmetry
 - how symmetric are edges as a function of the edge weights
     - edge weight distributions by L/R type
+- edge weight distributions by L->L, L->R etc.
+- nonpar/semipar?
+- GM for quantifying

 # Figure X: Gaia's directedness
 - in degree vs out degree